New Student Veterans

 Before you arrive you'll need to complete your application to EKU.
-Make sure you mark your service connection on your undergraduate application.
+Be sure to identify your service connection on your undergraduate application.
 This allows EKU to waive the processing fee for undergraduate students, and also toidentify our student veterans to send out important information.
-If you have already paid the fee, email EKUVeteransAffairs@eku.edu and include your full name and student ID number to receive a refund.
+If you have already paid the fee, you can email EKUVeteransAffairs@eku.edu, and include your full name and student ID number to receive a refund.

-You will also need to get official copies of transcripts sent to EKU from your high school or from any college where you have taken courses.
-EKU will also need your ACT or SAT scores which you can order online and have sent to the admissions office.
-If you haven't taken the ACT or SAT, you also have the option to take a placement test through the EKU Academic Testing Office.
+You will also need to request official copies of transcripts to be sent to EKU from your high school or from any civilian college where you have taken courses.
+EKU will also need a copy of your ACT or SAT scores, which you can order online and have sent to the Office of Admissions.
+If you haven't taken an ACT or SAT, you also have the option to take a placement test through the EKU Academic Testing Office.
 This service is free for our military students.
-For more information about placement testing, contact the Academic Testing Office at 859-622-8659 to discuss special admission options through Placement Testing.
+For more information about placement testing, contact the Academic Testing Office at 859-622-1281.

 VA Regional Office

 St. Louis, MO 63166-6830